What Is Tap To Pay?

 Full-service providers like Stax offer complete POS solutions and backend payment processing, which are essential to accepting contactless payments.

-At the front end (the POS), all-in-one providers like Stax offer hardware, software, and additional services tailored to specific industries.
-Stax specifically is POS agnostic, allowing merchants to use any preferred POS hardware, unlike many POS specialists that force merchants to use theirs only.
-Then, they also handle payment processing services in the backend, ensuring seamless transactions by securely authorizing and settling payments.
+At the front end (the POS), all-in-one providers like Stax offer software and additional services tailored to specific industries.
+Stax curates and supports best-in-class hardware rather than manufacturing it, which is exactly why we can remain POS-agnostic, allowing merchants to use any preferred POS hardware, unlike many POS specialists that force merchants to use theirs only.
+We also handle payment processing services in the backend, ensuring seamless transactions by securely authorizing and settling payments.

 These types of all-in-one providers often have direct relationships with card networks, allowing for competitive transaction rates.